hchyang/PSiTE/README.md

 ### 2.1 Module vcf2fa

 The module `vcf2fa` can be used to build the genome sequences of normal cells.
 It takes a reference genome in fasta format (e.g. hg19.fa) and a list of SNPs in VCF format as input (only SNPs are acceptable).
-For the genome fasta file, only the chromosomes which will be simulated later should be include.
-For example, if you want to simulate short reads for human genome, there should only be chromosome 1-22 in the fasta, as CSiTE can not simulate sex chromosomes right now.
+For the fasta file, only the chromosomes which will be simulated later should be included.
+For example, if you want to simulate short reads for human chromosome 1-5, all other chromosomes should not appear in the fasta file.
-There should be a sample's genotype information in the VCF file and the genotypes in the file should be phased.
+For the VCF file, there should be only one sample's genotype information in it and the genotypes should be phased.

-After the running of vcf2fa, two fasta files will be generated.
-Each contains the sequences of all chromosomes of that haplotype.
-And the variants loci are replaced with according alleles.
+After the running of `vcf2fa`, two fasta files will be generated.
+Each contains the sequences of all chromosomes of that haplotype, and the variants loci are replaced by according alleles.

-FIXME: Should we fix at 2 haplotypes?
-And should we deal with sex chromosomes?
-This command can build one or two haplotypes of the normal cells.
-With `--haplotype 1`, a single haplotye will be built.
-All alternative allele on each locus will replace the reference allele.
-With `--haplotype 2`, it will construct two haplotypes base on the phased genotypes on each locus.
+By default, each chromosome will be treated as autosome and has one copy in each haplotype's fasta.
+User should explicitly specify sex chromosomes by `--sex_chr` if needed.
+For example, for simulating a male's genome, user should use `--sex_chr X,Y`.
+And for simulating a female's genome, user should use `--sex_chr X,X` or without any setting for `--sex_chr`.
+(Note: X,Y should be exactly the same string as in the fasta file.)

 ### 2.2 Module phylovar